Kozea/WeasyPrint/docs/install.rst

        JPEG, GIF and others are not available.
        Versions before 0.22 were part of `GTK+`_.

-.. [#] If you installed CFFI or lxml with a system package,
-       you need to pass the `--system-site-packages` to virtualenv for pip and WeasyPrint to find them.
-       Otherwise, pip will try to install them inside the isolated virtualenv.
+.. [#] Passing the ``--system-site-packages`` option to virtualenv
+       allows the environment to use the system packages for lxml or CFFI, but this is not necessary if you install them with pip.

 .. _platforms: